gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ### Credentials providers

-By default this module will search for a bound service instance which will generate credentials for the services, which the service broker offers.
-The framework will try to find a suitable service with the following properties in this order:
+By default, this modul searches for a bound service instance which is responsible for generating credentials for the services offered by a service broker.
+The framework attempts to find a suitable service with the following properties in the following order:
 1. SAP HANA Service Instance (A service with label `hana` and plan `sbss`)
 2. PostgreSQL Service Instance (A service with label `postgresql` and tag `sbss`)
 3. XSUAA Service Instance (A service with label `xsuaa` and plan `broker`)

-If no such service is found in the environment of the broker, an error is thrown.
+If no such service is found in the environment of the broker, an error is returned.

-This behavior can be disabled by [setting the credentials provider service explicitly](#credentials-provider-service).
-When running on K8S you MUST ALWAYS set the credentials provider service  explicitly.
+You can disable this behavior by [setting the credentials provider service explicitly](#credentials-provider-service).
+When running on K8S you must always set the credentials provider service explicitly.

-Depending on the type of the credentials provider service - SBSS(for SAP HANA and PostgreSQL) or XSUAA, this module generates credentials and merges them in the `credentials` object of the response to *bind* operation.
+Depending on the type of the credentials provider service, SBSS(for SAP HANA and PostgreSQL) or XSUAA, this module generates credentials and merges them into the `credentials` object of the response to the *bind* operation.
-The same object will appear also in the `credentials` section for the respective service in the `VCAP_SERVICES` environment variable in bound applications.
+The same object appears also in the `credentials` section for the respective service in the `VCAP_SERVICES` environment variable in bound applications.
 You can find some examples below.

 #### SBSS

-SBSS (Service Broker Security Support) can generate, store and verify usernames and passwords in a secure way.
+SBSS (Service Broker Security Support) can generate, store, and verify usernames and passwords in a secure way.
 It is accessed via the SQL API.

 ##### SBSS on SAP HANA